ALA Announces the 2023 Class of Emerging Leaders

 Manager, Professional Development

 Office for Human Resource Development and Recruitment (HRDR) & ALA-APA

-The American Library Association (ALA) has selected forty-nine (49) people to participate in its 2022 class of Emerging Leaders (EL).
+The American Library Association (ALA) has selected forty-six (46) people to participate in its 2023 class of Emerging Leaders (EL).
 The EL program is designed to enable library staff and information workers to participate in project planning work groups, network with peers, gain an inside look into ALA structure, and have an opportunity to serve the profession in a leadership capacity early in their careers.
 See the list of participants.

 The Emerging Leaders program will kick off with a virtual day-long session during the ALA LibLearnX: The Library Learning Experience (LibLearnX) virtual event.
 Participants will continue in an online learning and networking environment for six months.
-The EL program culminates with a poster session where the Emerging Leaders will showcase the results of their project planning work during the ALA 2022 Annual Conference in Washington, D.C. this June.
+The EL program culminates with a poster session where the Emerging Leaders will highlight the results of their project planning work during the ALA 2023 Annual Conference in Chicago this June.

-The Emerging Leader cohort consists of individuals from across the U.S. and Canada.
+The EL cohort consists of individuals from across the U.S. and Canada.
 The participants commit to taking part in all aspects of the program and may have an opportunity to serve on an ALA, division, chapter, round table, or affiliate committee or workgroup upon completion.

-This year, sixty-three (63%) percent of participants have received sponsorships.
+This year, eighty-three (83%) percent of participants have received sponsorships.
 The sponsors include ALA divisions, roundtables, the National Associations of Librarians of Color, state chapters, and ALA affiliate organizations.
 Each sponsor commits to financial support of an Emerging Leader to help defray costs of attending LibLearnX and the ALA Annual Conference.

 The complete list of the selected participants and sponsoring organizations can be found on the Emerging Leaders webpage.

 The ALA Emerging Leaders program is managed by the ALA Office for Human Resource Development and Recruitment (HRDR).